GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/kanboard.rst

 +++++++++++++++++++++++++++++++++++++++++++++

 By default, all open issues assigned to the specified username are imported.
-One may use the `kanboard.query` parameter to modify the search query.
+One may use the `query` parameter to modify the search query.

 For example, to import all open issues assigned to 'frank', use the following configuration option::

-    kanboard.query = status:open assignee:frank
+    query = "status:open assignee:frank"

 Provided UDA Fields